 Sales Development is an umbrella term used to describe many different functions.
 It is essentially a new way of doing sales – one that combines processes, people, and technology.
 The idea behind it is that it’s much better to sell to someone who is interested in your product or service rather than a complete stranger.

 Sales development focuses almost exclusively on the early stages of the sales process.
 It’s not concerned with closing the deal – that’s up to the sales department.
 It also doesn’t worry about promoting the product or service – that’s for marketing.

-Appointment setting, on the other hand, is considered to be one of the most difficult parts of business development and also the most typical barrier in growing a company by increasing its sales.
+Appointment setting, on the other hand, is considered to be one of the most difficult parts of business development and also the most typical barrier to growing a company by increasing its sales.
 Selling won’t even be possible without directly speaking to a prospect first.
-This is especially true to start-ups and small businesses that are very eager to grow – and growth isn’t also possible without profitable sales.
+This is especially true for start-ups and small businesses that are very eager to grow – and growth isn’t also possible without profitable sales.

 Now, if you’re a little confused as to which of these two you should use, we’ve made a list featuring the main factors that set sales development apart from appointment setting.

 The focus of appointment setting is exactly what it says; getting an appointment with someone who fits a basic set of criteria and is open to talking.
 While the assumption is that someone who is open to talking is open to a sales conversation, that is not always the case.

 While in sales development, the focus is all on creating sales-qualified leads (SQLs).
 So while appointments are certainly set through sales development efforts, that’s the byproduct, not the focus.

 A major difference between the two approaches is the depth in which they go.
 Sales development goes much deeper and is fully integrated into the new sales process.
 Since the focus is on the creation of SQLs, the sales development function must dig deeper than appointment setting approaches.
 With sales development, you’re moving through the vast majority of the discovery phase and into the needs assessment/diagnosis phase.